department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension.md

 <br>

-### Am I eligible for a survivors pension as the child of a deceased wartime Veteran?
+### Am I eligible for a VA survivors pension as the child of a deceased wartime Veteran?

 You may be able to get this benefit if you’re unmarried and you meet at least one of the requirements listed below.